linode/apl-docs/docs/ki-overview.md

 ## Core apps issues

 Otomi configures its suite of applications to work together.
 It expects certain conditions and dependencies to be in place.
 Under certain circumstances you might see problems.
-So far we have documented known issues for the following apps:
+So far we have documented known issues for the following charts:

 - [Istio](istio)
 - [Harbor](harbor)